While handicapped people make handicapped faces"

 - Exploited in Shoot 'em Up.
 When in need of transportation, Smith steals a car illegally parked in a handicapped spot because he knows the guy deserves it.

-- Averted in Me, Myself & Irene where Charles' bad self Hank sees a healthy fit young man park his jeep in a handicapped space and go bounding into a mall.
-Hank self-righteously trashes the man's car, only to see him exiting the mall accompanying a frail old lady in a walker.
+- Subverted in Me, Myself & Irene where Charlie's alter-ego Hank sees a healthy, fit young man park his vehicle in a handicapped space and go bounding into a convenience store.
+Hank self-righteously trashes the man's car in retaliation, and is in the middle of pissing in the gas tank when the driver exits the store, accompanying a frail old man with a cranial brace and walker.

 - 1000 Ways to Die has one segment that starts with a Jerk Jock surfer dude taking a handicapped spot away from a disabled veteran.
 Karma instantly pays him back when he tries to pull out of the parking lot, as the surfboard in his back seat collides with the handicapped sign, pivots 90 degrees and strikes him in the neck, severing his spine and killing him.